-ID Risk Title Risk Description Curr ent Scor e Actions in place and on track Actions in place and on track Actions in place are port Changes since the last report Movement 7010 Aggregated Risk - Failure to meet internal and external financial targets in year will adversely impact the continuity of service Failure to meet the targets will result in the Trust having an unsustainable financial position going forward and the likely imposition of special measures 20 All controls to ensure expenditure commitments to incur expenditure are made in accordance with delegated limits; Arrangements to monitoring of the Trust's cash position to ensure the Trust is able oc continue to meet its financial liabilities.
-05/02/2020 05/02/2020 Update - no change to risk score is considered necessary at M9 of the 2019/20 financial year.
-8126 Aggregated Risk - Potential delay in the implementation of Electronic Patient Record (EPR) System The absence of a Trust Wide Electronic Patient System, the reliance on paper case notes, assessments, prescriptions and the multiple minimally interconnected electronic systems in the Trust.
-20 ICE system EMIS system Improved infrastructure (including storage) to maintain and manage integration on systems 1 action on systems 14/02/2020 14/02/2020 14/02/2020 Update 14/02/2020 - Continued work underway and presenting to board/external parties to find a solution on the best way forward.
+10) Risk Title Risk Description Curr ent Scor e Top 5 Controls Actions in place and on track Date last reviewed Changes since the last report Movement 70)10 Aggregated Risk - Failure to meet internal and external financial targets in year will adversely impact the continuity of service Failure to meet the targets will result in the Trust having an unsustainable financial position going forward and the likely imposition of special measures 20 Robust financial planning arrangements, to ensure financial targets are achievable and agreed based on accurate financial forecasts; Monthly monitoring of financial performance against financial plans by service managers and senior managers, supported by the Finance Department, with monthly financial performance reports prepared for each meeting of the Operational Delivery Board and Finance and Performance Committee; Enforcement of Standing Financial Instructions through financial controls to ensure expenditure commitments to incur expenditure are made in accordance with delegated limits; Arrangements to monitor and improve delivery of the Waste Reduction Programme; and Daily monitoring of the Trust's cash position to ensure the Trust is able to continue to meet its financial liabilities.
+All actions complete (No actions in progress) 05/02/2020 05/02/2020 Update - no change to risk score is considered necessary at M9 of the 2019/20 financial year.
+81 26 Aggregated Risk - Potential delay in the implementation of Electronic Patient Record (EPR) System The absence of a Trust Wide Electronic Patient System, the reliance on paper case notes, assessments, prescriptions and the multiple minimally interconnected electronic systems in the Trust.
+20 Stable PAS system (albeit 25+ years old) ICE system EMIS system Improved infrastructure (including storage) to maintain and manage existing systems.
+Register of non-core systems capturing patient information in place.
+1 action on-going 14/02/2020 Update 14/02/2020 - Continued work underway and presenting to board/external parties to find a solution on the best way forward.